-JA Malta is proud to announce the launch of the Future Skills High Impact Project, supported by HSBC Malta Foundation.
-Through this exciting new project JA Malta is embarking on a mission to impart essential financial fluency skills to the community by reaching 6000 people by 2023.
-Over the two year project, JA will continue to upskill businesses within the community as facilitators who will then deliver JA programmes to different cohorts from different demographics around Malta and Gozo.
+JA Malta is proud to be participating in the Future Skills High Impact Project, supported by HSBC Malta Foundation.
+Through this exciting new project, JA Malta is embarking on a mission to impart essential money management skills to the community, by reaching 3000 people, as part of the #3000FinCap campaign.
+Over the two year project (2021-2023), JA will continue to upskill businesses within the community as facilitators, who will then deliver JA programmes to different cohorts from different demographics around Malta and Gozo.

 With access to the wealth of practical knowledge and skills being delivered through this project, beneficiaries will feel a sense of empowerment when it comes to taking control of their personal finances.